John Force: 2013

 During the penultimate race of the 2013 season, Force beat his daughter Courtney in the final round to win the race and his 16th NHRA Funny Car Championship.

 2014

 He won at the season opener in Pomona California as well wins in Norwalk Ohio & Seattle Washington as he would finish 2nd points.

 2015

-In 2015 John announced a partnership with Chevrolet.
+In 2015, John announced a partnership with Chevrolet.
 He competed in the 2015 racing season with a new sponsorship deal from Peak Antifreeze.

 2016

+Debuted the new Chevrolet Camaro SS body in May at the Kansas Nationals in Topeka Kansas.
+John won four races during the 2016 season at The Mile High Nationals at Bandimere Colorado, The Sonoma Nationals in Sonoma California, The Toyota Nationals in LasVegas Nevada and The Carolina Nationals in Charlotte NC.
+Finished the season fourth in Funny Car Championship points.

 2017

 John's daughter Brittany & Robert Hight both won the championship in Top Fuel & Funny Car respectively.
 Advance Auto Parts joined team, sponsoring Courtney Force and rest of JFR teams.

 2018

 Won at the Denver event for his only win of the season.

 2019

 On August 4, 2019, John Force won his 150th race at the Magic Dry Organic Absorbent NHRA Northwest Nationals in Seattle, Washington, edging out Ron Capps and breaking a 25 race winless streak, having last won in Colorado the year prior, also against Capps.
 John expressed extreme relief after winning, his first words to the camera being obscenities (which NHRA had to censor, as the broadcast was on network television).
 Force was not present in the winners' circle, having ridden his pitbike to the stands to watch Austin Prock, a driver on his Top Fuel team and son of a Force Racing mechanic, win his first race and was still celebrating with fans while Prock was being interviewed.

 Force further celebrated the 2019 season by winning the U. S. Nationals.

 Daughter Courtney Force retired from driving.